bdclark/docker-php-fpm-consul/README.md

 The `PHP_TIMEZONE` environment variable is used to set the `date.timezone` ini setting, and defaults to UTC.

-Also, you must set `CONSUL_HTTP_ADDR` in order for consul-template to render any templates when the container runs.
+Finally, you must set `CONSUL_HTTP_ADDR` in order for consul-template to render any templates when the container runs.
 Any supported consul-template environment variables can be used, such as: